coilhq/mucoa/COA.md

   * `100` unit settlement instruction received
 * SR has a CR balance of;  `100 - 100 = 0`
   * `100` units as credit to the recon
+  * `0` units indicate that all transfers have been settled
 * A1's Corresponding Liquidity has a net CR balance of; `100 - 100 = 0`
   * At time of transfer the units were `100`, which is now set to `0`
 * B1's Corresponding Liquidity has a net DR balance of; `100 - 100 = 0`